What are they?

-Restructuring – the process by which the structure of a business or organisation is changed, by removing, replacing or varying positions within that business or organisation.
+Restructuring – the process by which the structure of a business or organisation is changed, by removing, replacing or significantly varying positions within that business or organisation.

 Requirements for a restructuring